 Bees need a wide selection of flowers to sustain themselves and have food throughout the year.
-It is vital for bees to have good access to flowers.

 A great way to help bees is to plant bee-friendly flowers in your garden.
 Bees collect nectar and pollen from flowers for food, so the more flowers they can find the better.
 A happy bee is a bee that has wide selection of flowers throughout the seasons: bees need food when they are active, so it is beneficial if they have access to flowers that bloom at different times in the year.

 Alyssum, Annual coreopsis, Annual scabious, Bee sage, Borage, Candytuft, Catmint, Chives, Clover, Comfrey*, Common poppy*, Corn chamomile*, Corn marigold*, Corncockle*, Cornflower*, Dahlias, Deadnettle*, Devil's bit scabious*, Evergreen clematis*, Field Woundwort*, Foxglove*, French marigold, Goldenrod*, Greater knapweed*, Larkspur, Lesser snapdragon*, Lungwort, Meadow clary*, Melissa, Mexican hat, Nasturtium, Round-leaved fluellin*, Rosemary, Sage, Sea holly, Sedum, Spiked speedwell*, Sunflower, Sweet William, Teasel*, Thistle*, Tobacco plant, Viper's bugloss*, Whorled clary*, Wild clary, Winter aconite.